Gamaliel II: Death

 Gamaliel died around c.
 118, which was before the insurrections under Trajan had brought fresh unrest into Israel.
 At his funeral the celebrated proselyte Aquila, reviving an ancient custom for the burial of kings, burned costly materials to the value of seventy minae.

 Gamaliel himself had directed that his body be wrapped in the simplest possible shroud.
 By this he wished to check the extravagance which had become associated with funerals, and his end was attained; his example became the rule.

-Of Gamaliel's children, one daughter is known, who answered in a very intelligent fashion two questions addressed to her father by an unbeliever.
+Of Gamaliel's children, one daughter is known, who answered in a very intelligent fashion two questions addressed to her father by a Gentile.
 Two of Gamaliel's sons are mentioned as returning from a certain feast.

 One son, Simon, inherited his office long after his father's death, and after the Hadrianic persecutions, which thenceforward his descendants handed on from father to son.

 It cannot be regarded as proved that the tanna Haninah ben Gamaliel was a son of Gamaliel II; this is more likely to be true of Judah ben Gamaliel, who reports a decision in the name of Haninah ben Gamaliel.